 At first, cross-breeding was to make tiny dogs that could be taken with their owners everywhere.

 Now, this has developed into large and giant breed dogs mixed with breeding the size down a bit and getting some unique dogs with great features.

 This mixture of a hybrid dog has one purebred Catahoula Leopard Dog and one purebred Great Dane for parents.

-Great Danes are a giant breed of dog and Catahoula Leopard Dogs are a medium to large breed of dog.
+Great Danes are a giant breed of dog, and Catahoula Leopard Dogs are a medium to large dog breed.

-The result will be dogs that are large when they mature, but they could be even 8 inches shorter than a Great Dane when fully grown.
+The result will be large dogs when they mature, but they could be even 8 inches shorter than a Great Dane when fully grown.
 Learning about the two parent breeds can help you to decide if this mixture would make a good pet for your family.

 The puppies from this mixture may be called a Catahoula Great Dane Mix or a Great Dane Catahoula Leopard Dog Mix.

 This breed of dog was first discovered in Louisiana, and he is believed to be a mixture of a Mastiff and a Greyhound.

 They were known, historically, as war dogs, and when they were left with local Indian tribes, they mixed with wolves and French Beaucerons too.

 Catahoula is a Choctaw name that translates to “sacred lake.”
 In the past, this breed was used for many jobs, such as bay dogs, stock dogs, watchdogs, guard dogs, tree dogs, and companion dogs.